ERMI-Software/ermi-file-format/README.md

 ## Examples.

-An example of the minimum required for a value ERMI File Format can be found at minimal.csv in this repo.
+An example of the minimum required for a valid ERMI File Format can be found at [minimal.csv](https://github.com/ermi-ltd/ermi-file-format/blob/master/minimal.csv).

-An example of a full ERMI File Format file can be found at full.csv
+An example of a full ERMI File Format file can be found at [full.csv](https://github.com/ermi-ltd/ermi-file-format/blob/master/full.csv).

 ## General Conventions.